Strong winds in Midwest whip up dust, blow over semitrailers

 Associated Press

 OMAHA, Neb.
-(AP) — A powerful storm system blew through the Great Plains and Midwest, combining with unusually warm temperatures to close highways and prompt numerous tornado warnings.
+(AP) — A powerful storm system is blowing through the Great Plains and Midwest, combining with unusually warm temperatures to close highways and prompt numerous tornado warnings.
 The winds gusting up to 80 mph hit parts of Nebraska, Kansas and Iowa.
 The winds caused dust storms that closed down a section of Interstate 70 and many state highways in western Kansas.
-The National Weather Service issued a high wind warning in an area stretching from New Mexico to upper Michigan — including Wisconsin and Illinois.
-A National Weather Service site in Lamar, Colorado reported a 107 mph gust.
+The National Weather Service issued a high wind warning from New Mexico to upper Michigan, including Wisconsin and Illinois.
+Fires were reported in Kansas Wednesday afternoon, prompting evacuations but no immediate reports of damage to buildings.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.